 NOTE 1.
 DESCRIPTION OF THE PLAN

-The following description of the Profit Sharing and Retirement Plan of Eagle Materials Inc. (the Plan) provides only general information.
+The following description of the Eagle Materials Inc. Hourly Profit Sharing Plan (the Plan) provides only general information.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.

 General